City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 • Visual-Aligned Vector (1024-dim): Generated using the PE Text Encoder, this vector captures visually descriptive information in the text and is specifically used to support I2T and T2I tasks.

-• Semantic Vector (384-dim): Generated using MiniLM, this vector captures linguistic and abstract socio-economic concepts, and is specifically used to support T2T tasks.
+• Semantic Vector (384-dim): Generated using paraphrase-multilingual-MiniLM-L12-v2, which excels in multilingual contexts and supports multilingual search, delivering an exceptionally high cost-performance ratio in semantic similarity tasks.
+This vector captures complete linguistic and abstract socio-economic concepts, and is specifically used to support T2T tasks.

 Georeferencing Pipeline